mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)[

-- try again to get matrix for screen to world as that would reduce the need for extra interop call
-  - even basic raycast can be then doable in .NET

 - Maui app with native Unity build https://docs.unity3d.com/6000.1/Documentation/Manual/UnityasaLibrary-Windows.html
 - https://github.com/matthewrdev/UnityUaal.Maui

-- three port to C# for maui https://github.com/hjoykim/THREE

 ### Prio 1 (stretch goals)

+- try again to get matrix for screen to world as that would reduce the need for extra interop call
+    - even basic raycast can be then doable in .NET

 - split up the generator and refactor into nicer types

 - better JS plugin via $ as in https://github.com/Made-For-Gamers/NEAR-Unity-WebGL-API/blob/main/Assets/WebGLSupport/WebGLInput/WebGLInput.jslib